Top 10 Things To Do in Munich:

 About Saint Peter’s Church: Saint Peter’s Church is the oldest parish in town and pre-dates the city of Munich itself.
 In the 800s a group of monks were the first to settle here and built modest monastery and chapel on what they called Saint Peter’s Hill.
 Not only did this define the Munich’s location, but the name München is literally derived from Mönch, the German word for monk.
-The church’s towers has been re-built a few times and was home to Munich’s 1st public clock.
-Today you can hike up to get an amazing views of Munich from the fire balcony if you are willing to hike up 306 steps.
+The church’s tower has been rebuilt a few times and was home to Munich’s 1st public clock.
+Today you can climb up to get an amazing view of Munich from the fire balcony if you are willing to hike up 306 steps.
 You will even be able to see far away sights to the North such as Olympic Stadium on a clear day.

 9. Nymphenburg Palace:

 About Nymphenburg Palace: The huge Nymphenburg Palace on Munich’s West side was built by Bavaria’s Royal Wittelsbach family as their country home in 1664.
 While Munich has grown a lot since then, when the estate was built it was actually considered very rural.
 The biggest expansions in 1700 under Prince Max Emanuel helped turn the manor into a huge estate.
 He added large wings of mural filled salon rooms to each side of the original square Italian villa and added a French formal garden.
 Several royal pavilions were also added around the grounds.
 Among these pavilions were the beautiful Hall of Mirrors and the very fancy Royal Hunting Lodge (Amalienburg) designed in Rococo-style in 1734.
 If you look closely along the floor of the lodge you will see cubicles made for the hunting dogs to sleep in.